-We have previously awarded equity compensation under the Restoration Hardware Holdings, Inc. 2012 Stock Incentive Plan (the "2012 Plan"), which expired on November 1, 2022.
+We have previously awarded equity compensation under the 2012 Plan, which expired on November 1, 2022.
 The last day on which grants could be made under the 2012 Plan was October 31, 2022.
 On December 14, 2022, our Board of Directors, at the recommendation of the compensation committee, approved the 2023 Plan, subject to approval by our shareholders at the Special Meeting.
 If shareholders approve the 2023 Plan, it will become effective on the date of the Special Meeting.
 Outstanding awards under the 2012 Plan will remain outstanding and subject to the terms of the 2012 Plan and the respective award agreements, until the vesting, expiration or lapse of such awards in accordance with their terms.